iamaspacecoyote/2022_iowa_st_business_analytics/README.md

 ## Install RStudio 2021.09.2+382 or higher
 - Navigate to https://rstudio.com/products/rstudio/download/
 - Choose the download for your operating system
-- Install the following R packages in your R instance

 ## Try R!
 - Take a look at some of the free books available online including: [R for Data Science](https://r4ds.had.co.nz/index.html), [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/), [Happy Git with and Github for the useR](https://happygitwithr.com/index.html)